C-A-Oliveira/Hub/README.md

 # Hub
 I'm trying to create something...
+Right now it's just a messy-ish sandbox for me, so don't expect much from me

 So, if you want to play with project, you'll need to do some prep work.
 - Install Python 3.x and Flask -* On the future I might make it automatic... might, do not qoute me on that